caleblee12694/Bibimbot-Discord-Bot/README.md

-# Bibimbot-Discord-Bot
+# Bibimbot

 <p align="center">
 <img src ="./bibimbot-nobg.png" width=300/>
 </p>

-### Bibimbop is a Discord bot made just for fun!
+### Bibimbop is a bot that has 0 useful functionality as of now.

 <b>Current Commands:</b>
 * !b hello